 In addition to the large front pockets, perfect for carrying treats for fast rewards, the large back pockets are perfect for carrying extra items such as a second long-line.
 The lightweight mesh is comfortable, and breathes easily in hot weather.
 Get one large enough to wear over all your other layers, including winter coats.

-Aprons: They can be purchased cheaply on the internet, at restaurant supply stores, and at many hardware stores.
+Tool aprons can be purchased cheaply on the internet, at restaurant supply stores, and at many hardware stores.
 Home Depot sells tool aprons for less than a dollar.
 The roomy apron pockets can fit multiple treat stashes, toys, and an extra leash.
-It's comfortable.
-Treats are always at hand, and don't tend to spill.
+It’s comfortable.
+Treats are always at hand, and don’t tend to spill.
 The apron strings can be tied snug over summer clothes, or loosened to fit over winter coats.

 When I volunteer at Trials, many handlers ask me to hold their things for them, while they search.
 I’m happy to oblige.
 And if you are carrying something large like a walking stick or heavy coat, that’s the best solution.
 But most things I’m asked to hold are small enough to fit into a vest or apron pocket.
 Why worry about leaving something behind, worry the volunteer will forget to return your things, when you’re already nervous about competing?